ypraw/configDotfiles/README.md

   ```
 - wait until installation process is complete XD.

-- and you can install other cool stuff like tty-clock, glava, cava, etc XD
+- and you can install another cool stuff like tty-clock, glava, cava, etc XD

 - happy ricing XD